-As a result of our Internalization, we are an internally managed BDC and our senior management team consists of Mark D. Klein and Allison Green.
-These executive officers have entered into employment agreements with us and will be compensated according to the terms of such agreements, which are described below under "Employment Agreements."
+We are an internally managed BDC and our senior management team consists of Mark D. Klein and Allison Green.
+These executive officers have entered into employment agreements with us and are compensated according to the terms of such agreements, which are described below under "Employment Agreements."